TrellixVulnTeam/hither_U4DF/devel/notes.md

 I am trying to simplify the process of auto-transferring files to/from the compute resource via kachery.
 Here is how it is working now:

-download_results is a hither2 configuration parameter for jobs.
+download_results is a hither configuration parameter for jobs.
 If set to True, then the results of the job will always be downloaded to the client by way of kachery.

 By default download_results is set to False, so that we do not transfer data when it is not needed.
 In that case we need to auto-detect when the results are actually needed on the client.